 Beta, South African variant

-This variant, known as B.1.351, emerged independently from the U.K. strain but shares some of its mutations, according to the CDC.
-Data indicates that it first emerged in South Africa in October and has since spread to other countries, including the U.S. In late January, the CDC confirmed two cases in South Carolina, and CDC director Rochelle Walensky told TODAY at the time that it had already reached the point of community spread.
+This variant, known as B.1.351 or Beta, emerged independently from the U.K. strain but shares some of its mutations, according to the CDC.
+Data indicates that it first emerged in South Africa in October 2020 and has since spread to other countries, including the U.S. In late January, CDC director Rochelle Walensky told TODAY that it had already reached the point of community spread.
 This variant could also make reinfection more likely; a vaccine study in South Africa found 2% of people who'd already had a version of the coronavirus had been reinfected with a variant.
-So far, it's been detected in 14 states, and according to Lopman, it does seem to spread more easily.
+It also has an estimated 50% increase transmission.

 The Brazilian variant, P.1, was first detected in mid-January in travelers to Japan from the Amazonas state of Brazil.
 It appears to contain mutations that raise concerns about its transmissibility and potential for reinfection, according to the CDC.
-Manaus, the largest city in the Amazon region, saw a surge in cases in December, despite 75% of the population already having been infected by October.
-Five cases of this variant have been reported by the CDC in the U.S. in Minnesota, Oklahoma, Maryland and Florida.
+Manaus, the largest city in the Amazon region, saw a surge in cases in December 2020, despite 75% of the population already having been infected by October.